datastax/cassandra-data-migrator/README.md

 > :warning: Please note this job has been tested with spark version [2.4.8](https://archive.apache.org/dist/spark/spark-2.4.8/)

-## Build
+## Container Image
-1. Clone this repo
-2. Move to the repo folder `cd cassandra-data-migrator`
-3. Run the build `mvn clean package`
-4. The fat jar (`cassandra-data-migrator-2.x.jar`) file should now be present in the `target` folder
+- Get the latest image that includes all dependencies from [DockerHub](https://hub.docker.com/r/datastax/cassandra-data-migrator)
+  - If you use this route, all migration tools (`cassandra-data-migrator` + `dsbulk` + `cqlsh`) would be available in the `/assets/` folder of the container
+- OR follow the below build steps (and Prerequisite) to build the jar locally

-## Prerequisite
+### Prerequisite

-Install Java8 as spark binaries are compiled with it.
+- Install Java8 as spark binaries are compiled with it.
+- Install Maven 3.8.x
-Install single instance of spark on a node where you want to run this job.
+- Install single instance of spark on a node where you want to run this job.
 Spark can be installed by running the following: -

 ```
 wget https://downloads.apache.org/spark/spark-2.4.8/
 tar -xvzf <spark downloaded file name>
 ```

+### Build
+1. Clone this repo
+2. Move to the repo folder `cd cassandra-data-migrator`
+3. Run the build `mvn clean package`
+4. The fat jar (`cassandra-data-migrator-2.x.x.jar`) file should now be present in the `target` folder

 # Steps for Data-Migration: